dd9jn/rfc4880bis/rfc4880bis.md

     containing the ML-KEM secret key.
 Valid octet counts are 2400 for ML-KEM-768 and 3168 for ML-KEM-1024.

-Observe that the format of the ECC keys differ from the format used with ECDH.
-This has been chosen to avoid prefix octets.

 ## Compressed Data Packet (Tag 8)